sebastian5329/Energy-Consumption-Forecasting/README.md

 # energy-consumption-forecasting
 This project focuses on forecasting energy consumption by comparing the performance of traditional time series models with machine learning approaches (Tree based models, XGBoost).
-The objective is to accurately predict future demand to support grid management and load balancing decisions.
+The objective is to predict future demand to support grid management and load balancing decisions.

 ## Workflow
 1. *Data Cleaning & EDA*